Clyvara/clyvaraRework/documentation.md

 # 📁 Project Structure Documentation
 **Last Updated:** 12/5/25

 This project consists of a **React + Vite frontend** and a **FastAPI + Python backend**, organized into two main directories.
-Below is a clean overview of the full structure, runtime behavior, and services used.
+Below is a clean overview of the full structure, runtime behavior, and features.

 ---